tschatzl/tschatzl.github.io/_posts/2021-02-26-early-prune.md

 ![Current Memory Usage on BigRAMTester](/assets/20210226-baseline.png)

-In addition to the memory consumption ("baseline") in dark blue, the graph also shows a "floor" in yellow that shows the amount of memory used by the GC component not by the remembered set.
+In addition to the memory consumption ("baseline") in dark blue, the graph also shows a "floor" (green) that shows the amount of memory used by the GC component not by the remembered set.
 Overall, in this case G1's remembered set takes at most 1.6 GB, around 8% of the java heap.
 More than the rest of what G1 needs for operation, around 900 MB

 *Whoopsie.*